-Adobe Captivate – An eLearning tool with screen simulations.
+Adobe Captivate: Captivate is best used for software simulations.
 Users can create and edit slides that may include embedded audio, images, video, text, and interactive functions.

-At EDC, trained technical writers with a wide range of experiences address your business needs.
+At EDC, trained technical writers with a wide range of experience address your business needs.
 Senior to junior technical writers can create documentation for a large enterprise or a small business.
 As technology continues to evolve, so have the technical writers at EDC.
-They have the skillset to use the latest automation technology to handle all the high-volume data businesses produce in this day and age.
-As a result, EDC can transform your data and improve how you create, develop, and store it, making it easier for your business operations to run efficiently.
+They have the skill set to use the latest automation technology to handle the high-volume data your business produces.
+EDC will transform your data and improve how you create, develop, and store it, making it easier for your business operations to run efficiently.